What do you think of when you hear the word “prayer”? Usually, prayer is something that most of us associate with religion.

 - Reduces stress, depression, and anxiety

 - Increases trust in self and life

-The power of prayer is immense.
-It can literally transform every dimension of your life.
+As you can see, the power of prayer is immense.
+It can transform nearly every dimension of your life.

 1. Be willing to surrender your previous ideas about prayer

 As I mentioned above, you might need to go on a “detox” of your perceptions towards prayer.
-This might include deeply examining how you feel about prayer, and why.
-For me, this involved sitting down and thinking about my many mistaken beliefs.
-For you, this detoxing process might also involve introspection, or another tool such as journaling or meditation.
+This ‘cleansing’ process might include deeply examining how you feel about prayer, asking where those beliefs came from, and contemplating how to approach prayer differently.

-You will know when you are ready to pray when the very thought of “prayer” no longer makes you internally cringe.
+You’ll know when you have a healthier relationship with prayer when the very thought of praying no longer makes you internally cringe.

 2. Choose another name for “God”